Azure/autorest.java/readme.md

 Extend from `NewPlugin.java` class if you are writing a new extension in Java.

 ## javagen
-This contains the actually generator extension, including mappers that maps a code model to a Java client model, and templates that writes the Java client models into .java files.
+This contains the actual generator extension, including mappers that maps a code model to a Java client model, and templates that writes the Java client models into .java files.

 ## tests
 This contains the generated classes from the [test swaggers](https://github.com/Azure/autorest.testserver/tree/master/swagger) in `src/main`.
 The code here should always be kept up-to-date with the output of the generator in `javagen`.